Health

 Health Care in the Developing World

-Huge shortages of healthcare workers is another factor contributing to health inequality.
-The WHO estimates that by 2030, an additional 10 million health care workers will be needed, primarily in developing countries.
-Even in countries where there is adequate staffing, the distribution is limited to urbanised areas, leaving rural areas seriously lacking.
+Massive shortages of healthcare workers are another factor contributing to health inequality.
+The WHO estimates that by 2030, an additional 10 million healthcare workers will be needed, primarily in developing countries.
+Even in countries with adequate staffing, the distribution is limited to urbanised areas, leaving rural areas seriously lacking.

-More than 3 billion people in the world cannot reach a healthcare facility within one hour on foot.
-This geographical barrier leaves poor families vulnerable and makes them much less likely to seek medical care when needed.
+More than 3 billion people worldwide cannot reach a healthcare facility within one hour on foot.
+This geographical barrier leaves low-income families vulnerable and makes them much less likely to seek medical care when needed.

-Infectious diseases remain a major problem in low-income countries.
+Infectious diseases remain a significant problem in low-income countries.
 More than 90% of deaths from AIDS, diarrheal diseases, tuberculosis, and malaria occur in developing nations.
-The spread of these treatable diseases needs to become a top priority to end healthcare inequality.
+The spread of these treatable diseases must become a top priority to end healthcare inequality.
 Other serious issues in developing countries include lack of maternal care, malnutrition, and sexually transmitted diseases.

-Even rich countries such as the US still do not provide guaranteed affordable access to healthcare.
-85 million Americans either don’t have any form of health insurance or are underinsured.
-30% of the adult population skip medical treatment because they cannot afford it, these figures are even higher in Black and Hispanic populations.
+Even rich countries such as the U.S. still do not provide guaranteed affordable access to healthcare.
+Eighty-five million Americans either don’t have any form of health insurance or are underinsured.
+30% of adults skip medical treatment because they cannot afford it.
+These figures are even higher in Black and Hispanic populations.

-This system puts $69 billion per year profit before people and it is being replicated in other developed countries.
-In the UK, the once celebrated NHS is being systematically dismantled and sold to private healthcare companies for the highest price.
+This system annually puts $69 billion profit before people and is replicated in other developed countries.
+In the UK, the once-celebrated NHS is being systematically dismantled and sold to private healthcare companies for the highest price.

-The Next Pandemic and New Threats to Global Health
+The Next Pandemic & New Global Health Threats

 Global threats to health change over time.
 The world's biggest threat to our health is undoubtedly climate change, the effects of which are being felt across the globe.
 One in four deaths can now be attributed to preventable environmental causes of which climate change is exacerbating.
-We examine various consequences of climate inaction including extreme weather events, drought and famine, floods, and heatwaves.
-Find further information on climate change mitigation, solutions, and how we can keep the 1.5C goal within reach.
+We examine various consequences of climate inaction, including extreme weather events, drought and famine, floods, and heat waves.
+Find further information on climate change mitigation, solutions, and how to keep the 1.5C goal within reach.

 Air pollution now accounts for 7 million premature deaths annually.
-The situation is so bad that 99% of the planet's population breathe air every day that exceeds the guideline limits recommended by WHO.
+The situation is so bad that 99% of the planet's population breathes air every day that exceeds the WHO recommended limits.
 Low and middle-income countries suffer from the highest levels of dangerous exposure.

-Noncommunicable disease including diabetes, cancer, and heart disease now account for 70% of deaths worldwide, 15 million of which are premature.
-These diseases are driven by 5 risk factors – tobacco use, lack of physical activity, alcohol abuse, poor diet leading to obesity, and air pollution.
+Noncommunicable diseases, including diabetes, cancer, and heart disease, now account for 70% of deaths worldwide, 15 million of which are premature.
+These diseases are driven by five risk factors – tobacco use, lack of physical activity, alcohol abuse, poor diet leading to obesity, and air pollution.

-Finally, antibiotic resistance which is now regarded as one of the greatest threats to human health.
-It is estimated that antimicrobial resistance (AMR) was directly responsible for 1.3 million deaths in 2019, and was a contributing factor in 5 million deaths.
-Driven by overuse of antibiotics in humans, and animals (Big Meat), AMR puts the gains of modern medicine at risk, infections become harder to treat, and medical procedures become more risky.
+Finally, antibiotic resistance - now regarded as one of the greatest threats to human health - was directly responsible for 1.3 million deaths in 2019 and was a contributing factor in 5 million deaths.
+Driven by the overuse of antibiotics in humans and animals (Big Meat), antibiotic resistance puts the gains of modern medicine at risk, infections become harder to treat, and medical procedures become more risky.

-Other major threats to human health include war and conflict, and their associated humanitarian crises, increasing militarisation, and endless weapons proliferation.
+Other significant threats to human health include war and conflict and their associated humanitarian crises, increasing militarisation, and endless weapons proliferation.

 Universal Healthcare for a Better World